-As part of the questionnaire, each respondent has the opportunity to provide comments about why the local project was - or was not - the right transportation solution.
+As part of the questionnaire, each respondent had the opportunity to provide comments about why the local project was - or was not - the right transportation solution.
 Each comment is shared with the local district for evaluation and to guide future projects.

-MoDOT expects the funding available for the annual construction program to drop until it reaches \$325 million in fiscal year 2017.
-At that level, the department will not be able to keep the highway and bridge system in the shape it is in today and undertaking projects that solve transportation problems will be out of the question.
-Because of this, the results of this measure are likely to decline in the near future.
+MoDOT expects the funding available for the annual construction program to drop until it reaches just more than \$300 million by 2017.
+At that level, the department will not be able to maintain the highway and bridge system, not to mention undertake projects that solve transportation problems.
+This measure could decline in the near future.